hikeventures/hikeventures.github.io/_posts/articles/products/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 {% include banner_ad.html %}

 Suunto recently released the <a href="http://amzn.to/2eAj31a" rel="nofollow" target="_blank">Suunto Spartan</a> - a GPS watch with color display and touch screen.
 Then there is also the new <a href="http://amzn.to/2ekkYbG" rel="nofollow" target="_blank">Apple Watch Series 2</a> which however does not have such a long battery life.
 I use my Suunto Ambit3 mainly for running, packrafting and hiking and upgraded from the Suunto Ambit2 to the Suunto Ambit3 Sport.
+(Update 26.01.2017: Garmin has released the [Fenix 5X](http://amzn.to/2jse5Ht) which I would currently buy as my favorite outdoor watch since it also offers the possibility to upload topo maps)

 **Update:** I have <a href="http://www.hikeventures.com/Suunto-Traverse-Ambit3-differences/">upgraded</a> my Suunto Ambit 3 to the Suunto Traverse.
 If you need a multisport watch then you should rather consider the Suunto Ambit3 Vertical or the Suunto Spartan rather than the Suunto Traverse.